SibDiP/book_deposit_parser/README.md

 <h1 align="center">Book Depository Parser</h1>
----

 ## Description:
-Console program for parse specific book-data (Title, author, etc..) from [Book Depository](https://www.bookdepository.com) website and export them to .csv and .json files.
+Сonsole program for collecting book data (title, author, etc.) from from [Book Depository](https://www.bookdepository.com) and exporting them to .csv and .json files.

 ## How to use:
 1. Choose category num.